guanchzhou/zig-klient/README.md

 ### Manual Integration

-Copy the `src/k8s/` directory into your project and import directly.
+Copy the `src/` directory into your project and import as a module.

 ## Quick Start